rpowelll/rpowelll.github.com/_posts/2018-08-01-swift-tip-localised-strings.markdown

 tags: swift
 ---

 If you're a detail-oriented iOS developer, one of the things you've probably had drilled into you is that you should alwys localise user facing strings.
-Thankfully in Cocoa we have a variety of tools at our dispoable to do this, from simple `.strings` files, to the `.stringsdict` file format: which lets us handle more specialised strings with pluralisation rules.
+Thankfully in Cocoa we have a variety of tools at our disposal to do this, from simple `.strings` files, to the `.stringsdict` file format: which lets us handle more specialised strings with pluralisation rules.

 That said, it can make your code look messy to have dozens of calls to `NSLocalizedString()` all over the place, and this only gets more out of control when using `NSString.localizedStringWithFormat(_:, comment:)` to handle format strings.